datarootsio/knowledgebase_guardian/README.md

 The code in this repo will work on Linux and MacOS systems with an installed Python version of 3.9 or higher.

 You should have access to either Azure OpenAI or the regular OpenAI service. <br>
-When using Azure OpenAI, make sure to first deploy an embedding and an LLM.
-Then fill in the necessary environment variables in the [setup_azure.sh](/scripts/setup_azure.sh) script. <br>
+For Azure OpenAI, first deploy an embedding and an LLM.
+Then complete the necessary environment variables in [.env.cloud](.env.cloud). <br>
-When using the regular OpenAI service, take note of your API key.
+For Azure OpenAI, fill in your API key in [.env](.env).

 # ⚡️ Quickstart